MrLoba81/clamp-meter/README.md

 ### Assembly
 #### Print the enclosure
-You can find the stls [here](https://github.com/MrLoba81/clamp-meter/tree/main/enclosure) It's suggested to use a Layer height of 0.2mm and First layer of 0.2mm Infill 12% I printed it with the classic PLA
+You can find two stl [here](https://github.com/MrLoba81/clamp-meter/tree/main/enclosure)
+It's suggested to use a Layer height of 0.2mm and First layer of 0.2mm Infill 12%
+I printed it with the classic PLA

 #### Modify the pin header of the SSD1306
-I desoldered the classic pin header from the display and soldered the 90° version, due to have less space requirements You che have a look [here](https://github.com/MrLoba81/clamp-meter/blob/main/images/display.jpg)
+I desoldered the classic pin header from the display and soldered the 90° version, due to have less space requirements
+You che have a look [here](https://github.com/MrLoba81/clamp-meter/blob/main/images/display.jpg)

 ### Tune the ZMPT101B